-Transparency around these safety measures undertaken, that form the core of the Al model's make-up, is then key.
-This is akin to "food/ingredient labels".
+Transparency around these safety measures undertaken, that form the core of the AI model's make-up is then key.
+This is akin to "food or ingredient labels".
 By providing relevant information to downstream users, they can make more informed decisions.
-While leading model developers already disclose some information, standardising disclosure will facilitate comparability across models and promote safer model use.
-Relevant areas may include:
+While leading model developers already disclose some information,